 Chui-Joe attended The Alice Smith School from 2010-2013, completing 10 GCSEs (10 A*) and four GCE A-levels (2A*2A) and the AQA Baccalaureate (Distinction).
 After secondary school, Chui-Joe attended Oxford University, where she graduated in 2016 with a BA in History, First Class.
 She continued her studies at Oxford with a Masters in Philosophy in Traditional East Asia, from which she graduated with Distinction in 2018.
 She is currently undertaking a PhD in History at Oxford.
 Her research focus is historical writing in seventeenth-century China, Korea, and Japan.Chui-Joe’s experience in tutoring stems from five months as a graduate assistant in the History department at North London Collegiate School Jeju, followed by ad-hoc work recording lectures and advising on university admissions for students in China and Malaysia.

-Crystal graduated from Princeton University with a Bachelor’s degree in Economics and a certificate in Global Health Policy.
+Crystal graduated from Princeton University with a B.A.
+(Honors) in Economics and a certificate in Global Health Policy.
 After graduating, she spent two years at the University of Malaya in Kuala Lumpur conducting population health research through the Fulbright Scholar Program.
-Crystal recently underwent the U.S. medical school admissions process and has matriculated to Cornell University’s medical school in New York City in August.
-She has been tutoring students for SAT since 2012 and has guided students through the U.S. college admissions process since 2015.
+Crystal is currently pursuing her doctorate in medicine at Weill Cornell Medicine, the medical college of Cornell University in New York City.
+She has been tutoring students for the SAT since 2012 and has guided students through the U.S. college admissions process since 2015.
 While at Princeton, she served for three years as a Peer Academic Advisor and enjoys mentoring students of all academic interests, from economics to the natural sciences and the arts.

 Elizabeth is a recent law graduate from Sussex College, Cambridge and will be training to be a solicitor at Linklaters, London in January 2021.
 She has helped numerous students prepare for their law application to Oxbridge and top London law schools like LSE, UCL and KCL.
 Majority of the applicants under her tutelage secure interviews and a few have received offers to colleges like Mansfield College, Oxford and Lucy Cavendish College, Cambridge.
 She has also tutored A Level History, helping candidates achieve stellar results, and taught English to retirees and university students during the Oxbridge Summer Schools Abroad for 2018 in Kobe, Japan.